 Below are the Dwight Yoakam Purple Rain chords needed for this one.

-Dwight would play this song in concert as a tribute to Waylon Jennings who had success with this song, but Waylon wasn't the first to record this song.
+Stop The World And Let Me Off was played by Dwight in concert as a tribute to Waylon Jennings who had success with this song, but Waylon wasn't the first to record this song.
 In fact it was by Carl Belew who wrote and recorded it back in 1957.
 And then later that year Patsy Cline did a version and had success with the song.

 Waylon did his version in 1965.